Cruise ships are still scrambling for safe harbor - KRDO

 Celebrity Eclipse embarked on March 1 from Buenos Aires in Argentina.

-The ship was later refused permission to disembark in Chile and is now on its way to San Diego, California.
+The ship was later refused permission to disembark in Chile.
+The ship has now arrived in San Diego, California, according to British passenger Deborah Filgate.

-British passenger Deborah Filgate tells CNN Travel everyone on board is “fine and in good spirits,” although keen for updates on repatriation.
+Last week, Filgate told CNN Travel everyone on board was “fine and in good spirits,” although keen for updates on repatriation.

 “My husband needs cardiac surgery and is short of meds, plus we have a son at home on his own away from university,” she says.
 “We know things at home are grim, but things out here are also stressful and we still don’t know when we will get home.”